BenPortner/lca-methods-timeline/README.md

 - previous methods borrowed from (parents).

 In the `visualization` folder:
-- `timeline_interactive.py`: a python script, which reads the data, creates a timeline using plotly and exports it as a .html file `timeline.html`
+- `timeline_interactive.py`: a python script, which reads the data, creates a timeline using plotly and exports it as a .html file.
-- `timeline.html` an interactive html document, showing the timelien of lca methods.
-When hovering over individual methods, additional data is shown in tooltips.
-The Graph can be panned, zoomed or exported as an image file
+- `timeline.html` an interactive html document, showing the timeline.
+When hovering over individual methods, additional data is displayed via tooltips.
+The Graph can be panned, zoomed or exported as an image file.
-- `timeline.png` exported image file
+- `timeline.png` the exported image file.

 ## License